ninjaguardian/Fontifier/README.md

     using Il2CppTMPro;
     using MelonLoader;
     using static Fontifier.Fontifier;
-    // The following two are needed if ImplicitUsings are disabled using System;
+    // The following is needed if ImplicitUsings are disabled using System;
     ```
   </details>